M&A Announcement

 • Purchase price is approximately SEK 12 billion, payable in cash, subject to adjustments and a normalized core Tier 1 capital ratio at closing.

-• Carnegie's 2024 net income was SEK 535 million with 18% ROE for the first nine months; 2025 net income expected to exceed SEK 1 billion, implying a P/E multiple of about 12x.
+• Carnegie's 2024 net income is SEK 535 million with an 18% ROE for the first nine months; 2025 net income expected to exceed SEK 1 billion, implying a P/E multiple of about 12x.

 Synergies and expected cost savings

-• Main synergies are revenue-driven, leveraging broader product offerings and advisory competence across geographies and sectors.
+• Main synergies are revenue-driven, leveraging broader product offerings and advisory capabilities across geographies and sectors.

 • Efficiency gains are expected across the combined business, driven by a stronger Nordic platform and improved client offerings.

-• Cost synergies exist but are not the primary driver; integration costs are expected to be lower than typical due to limited technological integration.
+• Cost synergies exist but are not the primary driver; integration costs are expected to be lower than typical due to limited technological overlap.

 • Complementary business models and cultures are expected to benefit both customers and employees.

-• Majority of uplift to 15%+ ROIC is expected from synergies rather than organic capital markets recovery.
+• Majority of uplift to 15% ROIC is expected from revenue synergies rather than cost savings.

 Partial view of Summaries dataset, powered by Quartr API